 Horror MOVIE GENRES

-Horror movies are centered upon depicting terrifying or macabre events for the sake of entertainment.
+The horror genre is centered upon depicting terrifying or macabre events for the sake of entertainment.
 A thriller might tease the possibility of a terrible event, whereas a horror film will deliver all throughout the film.
 The best horror movies are designed to get the heart pumping and to show us a glimpse of the unknown.

 A vampire movie introduces elements of horror through the use of undead, immortal creatures that drink blood.
 They can be set in any time and place and must only use vampires as the antagonist.
-Some vampire movies feature vampires as protagonist, but this is often used to build sympathy rather than as a device for terror.
-Ex.
-Near Dark (1987), Nosferatu (1922)
+Some vampire movies feature vampires as the protagonist, but this is often used to build sympathy rather than as a device for terror.

 Types of Romance Movies